EmadAdly/laravel-uuid/README.md

 [![Quality Score][ico-code-quality]][link-code-quality]
 <!-- [![Total Downloads][ico-downloads]][link-downloads] -->

-A simple, automatic UUID generator for any model based on Laravel 5.4 , by using this package will automatically generate Uuid and assign it to id field. you can use it for any model.
+A simple, automatic UUID generator for any model based on Laravel 5.4 , By using this package you will get when each new entry on :

+* Generate `uuid` automatically .
+* Assign it to `uuid` field in database automatically.
+* easy find it based `uuid` method.

 ### What is a UUID?

 A universally unique identifier (UUID) is a 128-bit number used to identify information in computer systems. is a 36 character long identifier made up of 32 alphanumeric characters with four hyphens in amongst it.

-For example:**123e4567-e89b-12d3-a456-426655440000** containing letters and numbers. that will uniquely identify something. you can read more [here](https://en.wikipedia.org/wiki/Universally_unique_identifier)
+For example:`123E4567-E89b-12D3-A456-426655440000` containing letters and numbers. that will uniquely identify something. you can read more [here](https://en.wikipedia.org/wiki/Universally_unique_identifier)

 ### What are the benefits?